Healthcare…Mobile devices…lessons for learning?

 MAY 2, 2012

-Articulate in my experience builds software that is not only aesthetically pleasing but also intuitive and easy to use. remember the first time I installed Articulate Engage, I thought this is how software should be built, it’s beautiful and engaging.
+Articulate in my experience builds software that is not only aesthetically pleasing but also intuitive and easy to use.
+I remember the first time I installed Articulate Engage, I thought this is how software should be built, it’s beautiful and engaging.
 Storyline approaches making software simulations in a whole new ways as compared to Adobe Captivate.
 Storyline also comes with a feature called Action Fine-tuning, which allows you to go back and make fine adjustment to your software simulations.
-However if there’s a company that can do it, that is certainly Articulate.
+The Articulate Community.
+But of course, there’s a lot more.
+Conclusion.

 Five Practical Mobile Learning Tips